 It’s illegal to move assets offshore for the purpose of keeping them away from the IRS.
 Of course the government has already put up barriers to prevent you moving cash and assets out of their reach.

 As of this writing, you do have a right to seek higher returns and diversification offshore.
 You can form an offshore IRA LLC, open bank and brokerage accounts, and invest in more secure assets – primarily foreign real estate and physical gold – so long as you do it before you owe any money to the IRS.

 - I expect the US government to completely eliminate the offshore IRA LLC and your right to invest your retirement account assets offshore in the very near future.
-For an article on this topic, see Take Your IRA Offshore Before it’s too Late
+For an article on this topic see 9 Reasons You Need An Offshore Bank Account

 Another excellent reason to take your IRA offshore is that you are moving abroad.
 For example, if you will move to Panama, then transferring your IRA into an offshore IRA LLC and buying teak or real estate in Panama is a reasonable thing to do… which means it would be difficult for the IRS to claim you took the account offshore to keep it out of their clutches.